qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * :guilabel:`Single symbol`: features are rendered using a common symbol whose properties can be :ref:`data-defined <data_defined>` or not
-* :guilabel:`Rule-based`: multiple symbol configurations can be defined and applied selectively on the base of expression filters and scale range.
+* :guilabel:`Rule-based`: multiple symbol configurations can be defined and applied selectively based on expression filters and scale range.
   More details on how-to at :ref:`Rule-based rendering <rule_based_rendering>`.

 Depending on the layer geometry type, various properties are available for 3D